-The size of your city and its crime rate statistics, especially in relation to auto theft, will have a significant effect on how your provider calculates your auto insurance rate.
+The size of your city and its crime rate statistics, especially in relation to auto theft, will have a significant effect on how your insurer calculates your auto insurance rate.
 Larger cities and/or cities with higher rates of car theft will raise your premiums, generally.
-But if you install a passive anti-theft system, this will usually lower your costs.
+But if you install a passive anti-theft system, this will usually result in cheaper car insurance.
 Within Buffalo, they had 957 auto thefts in the year 2013.
 Theft numbers are dropping, but they are still a little high.
-Protect yourself from theft with Comprehensive coverage on your policy.
+Protect yourself from theft with Comprehensive insurance coverage on your policy.

-Suffering from poor credit?
+Suffering from a poor credit score?
 Well, unfortunately, your insurance premiums will only complicate the issue.
-Many companies in New York charge exceptionally high rates for poor credit – although it appears as though Nationwide is giving some drivers a break.
+Many insurers in New York charge exceptionally high rates for poor credit scores – although it appears as though Nationwide is giving some drivers a break.

-The age and overall value of your vehicle will greatly determine how much coverage you need to purchase in order to protect it adequately – and this, in turn, determines how much you will pay for coverage each month.
+The age and overall value of your vehicle will greatly determine how much coverage you need to purchase in order to protect it adequately – and this, in turn, determines how much you will pay your insurance company for coverage each month.

 The factors below can be a little harder to control, but they can also raise or lower your monthly premium:

 In general, there is very little difference between what married people and single people are charged for premiums.
-However, being bundled together on the same policy with your spouse can net you some exceptional discounts!
+However, being bundled together on the same auto policy with your spouse can net you some exceptional discounts on insurance coverage!

 Most insurance companies can’t seem to decide what to charge male and female drivers.
 The vast majority of companies have stopped charging different rates based on gender altogether.
 However, those who still do rarely charge more than a 2-4% difference.

-Want to know about a quick and easy trick for lowering your monthly rate?
+Want to know about a quick and easy trick for lowering your monthly auto insurance premium?
 Raise your deductible.
 But save a little money just in case.
 Because if you don’t pay that deductible first, your insurance company won’t pay out on any claims.

 29% of residents in Syracuse have achieved their high school diploma or a similar equivalent.
 Meanwhile, 24% have yet to complete all four years of high school.
 And speaking of education, there’s something all Syracuse motorists should know: the further you take your education, the more money you can save on your auto insurance policy!
 It’s even better than what you might get for having a prestigious job, or a high salary.